 Tuition cost for entire program

-Small, in-person classes with caring and accessible faculty and advisors
+Small, in-person or online classes with caring and accessible faculty and advisors, with an in-person practicum at a school in Oregon

 Pacific Fits Your Life